69 fans have viewed Alice In Chains tickets today!

 Prior to Staley's death, the band became one of America's best rock and metal exports, having sold millions of albums worldwide and topped the Billboard 200 with their eponymous third record in 1995.
 This became their last record before Staley's death, and the band was left devastated.

-After disappearing for a few years, they returned in 2005 and start performing shows.
+After disappearing for a few years, they returned in 2005 and started performing shows.
 In 2009, they put out new record 'Black Gives Way to Blue', hitting #5, and signalling the band's proper return to music.
 In 2013, they put out their latest album 'The Devil Put Dinosaurs Here', hitting #5 once again.
+2018 saw the release of 'Rainier Fog' after touring North America and Europe.

 Thu 6th Sep 2018